Multisite Comparison of High-Sensitivity Multiplex Cytokine Assays

 Breen EC., Reynolds SM., Cox C., Jacobson LP., Magpantay L., Mulder CB., Dibben O., Margolick JB., Bream JH., Sambrano E., Martínez-Maza O., Sinclair E., Borrow P., Landay AL., Rinaldo CR., Norris PJ.

-The concentrations of cytokines in human serum and plasma can provide valuable information about in vivo immune status, but low concentrations often require high-sensitivity assays to permit detection.
+ABSTRACT The concentrations of cytokines in human serum and plasma can provide valuable information about in vivo immune status, but low concentrations often require high-sensitivity assays to permit detection.
 The recent development of multiplex assays, which can measure multiple cytokines in one small sample, holds great promise, especially for studies in which limited volumes of stored serum or plasma are available.
 Four high-sensitivity cytokine multiplex assays on a Luminex (Bio-Rad, BioSource, Linco) or electrochemiluminescence (Meso Scale Discovery) platform were evaluated for their ability to detect circulating concentrations of 13 cytokines, as well as for laboratory and lot variability.
 Assays were performed in six different laboratories utilizing archived serum from HIV-uninfected and -infected subjects from the Multicenter AIDS Cohort Study (MACS) and the Women's Interagency HIV Study (WIHS) and commercial plasma samples spanning initial HIV viremia.
 In a majority of serum samples, interleukin-6 (IL-6), IL-8, IL-10, and tumor necrosis factor alpha were detectable with at least three kits, while IL-1β was clearly detected with only one kit.
-No single multiplex panel detected all cytokines, and there were highly significant differences (P < 0.001) between laboratories and/or lots with all kits.
+No single multiplex panel detected all cytokines, and there were highly significant differences ( P < 0.001) between laboratories and/or lots with all kits.
 Nevertheless, the kits generally detected similar patterns of cytokine perturbation during primary HIV viremia.
 This multisite comparison suggests that current multiplex assays vary in their ability to measure serum and/or plasma concentrations of cytokines and may not be sufficiently reproducible for repeated determinations over a long-term study or in multiple laboratories but may be useful for longitudinal studies in which relative, rather than absolute, changes in cytokines are important.